kauepalota/sicredi-tech-challenge/README.md

 # NT Consult Technical Challenge

 This project is a solution for the technical challenge proposed by NT Consult.
-It uses Kotlin, Java, Spring Boot, SQL, and Gradle.
+It uses Kotlin, Spring Boot, PostgreSQL, Kafka, Swagger, Test containers and Gradle.

 ## How to Run the Project